mariaduq/application/README.md

 ### Prerequisites 1️⃣

-To run it, you need to have Docker installed locally.
+To run it, you need to have Java 17 and Docker installed locally.

 ### Installing 📲